Sitecore/Helix.Docs/helix/appendix/alternate-visual-studio-structures.rst

 on a particular module.

-The Role of Visual Studio Projects
+The role of Visual Studio projects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Aside from the pragmatic issues, the architectural question at the root of
 this decision is the role of a project/assembly in Visual Studio.
-This is in
+This is
-fact the subject of Robert C. Martin's *Principles of Package and Component Design*,
+essentially the subject of Robert C. Martin's *Principles of Package and Component Design*,
 which contain the `underlying principles <package-principles>`__ that Sitecore Helix
 is based on.
 Based on these principles, Visual Studio projects form a "physical" boundary
-and unit of change in Sitecore Helix.
+and unit of change for modules in Sitecore Helix.

 Martin however makes an assumption that modules (packages) are released / deployed
 independently.
 Due to the versioning and testing complexity this would put on the typical Sitecore